ClarityNLP/ClarityNLP/docs/api_reference/nlpql/cqlexecution.rst

 This CQL code is assumed to be syntactically correct and is passed to the FHIR server's CQL evaluation service unaltered.
 All CQL code should be checked for syntax errors and other problems prior to its use in an NLPQL file.

+This example omits the optional time window parameters.

 ::